grpc/grpc.io/content/en/docs/languages/php/basics.md

 The `$call->responses()` method call returns an iterator.
-When the server sends a response, a `$feature` object will be returned in the `foreach` loop, until the server indiciates that there will be no more responses to be sent.
+When the server sends a response, a `$feature` object will be returned in the `foreach` loop, until the server indicates that there will be no more responses to be sent.

 The client-side streaming method `RecordRoute` is similar, except that we call `$call->write($point)` for each point we want to write from the client side and